|Update||Update description||Nov '19||

 Until now, only one person could access the admin portal per form.
 Team plan users can now specify one additional person to access the admin portal per form.
 The admin portal is designed for the form administrator to track the status of recent requests, send reminders and amend recipients.
 Note, we are working on a recipient portal also that will allow recipients to track the status of requests they are party to, filter on those pending their approval, and approve / decline directly from our website - we hope to make it available in the coming months...stay tuned.

 Previously, we had two paid plans: Pro and Enterprise.
 However, many users sought a plan that allowed multiple users to share a plan, but did not allow everyone in their domain.
-As such, the Team plan has been added.
+As such, the Team plan has been added to replace the Enterprise plan.
+The Enterprise plan is still available on request, for volume greater than 1,500 requests per month.

 Change in plan name from Pro to Individual